jbcodeforce/kafka-studies/docs/FAQ.md

 This is a requirement gathering related question, to understand what need to be done for configuration topic configuration but also consumer and producer configuration, as well as retention strategy.

 * Number of brokers in the cluster
-* fire or forget or persist data for which amount of time
+* retention time and size
-* Need for HA, set replicas to number of broker or at least the value of 3
+* Need for HA, set replicas to number of broker or at least the value of 3, with in-synch replica to 2
-* Type of data to transport
+* Type of data to transport to assess message size
-* Schema management to control change to the payload definition
+* Plan to use schema management to control change to the payload definition
-* volume per day
+* volume per day with peak and average
-* Accept snapshot
-* Need to do geo replication to other kafka cluster
+* Need to do geo replication to other Kafka cluster
-* Network filesystem used on the target kubernetes cluster and current storage class
+* Network filesystem used on the target Kubernetes cluster and current storage class

 ## What are the impacts of having not enough resource for Kafka?